clara-rodrigues/RC/README.md

 # **Mastermind Game Client**

 This project is a client application for the Mastermind game.
 It communicates with a server using both UDP and TCP protocols to play the game, send commands, and receive responses.
-The client sends various commands such as `TRY`, `START`, `QUIT`, `DEBUG`, and `SCOREBOARD` to interact with the game and receive feedback.
+The client sends various commands such as `TRY`, `START`, `QUIT`, `DEBUG`, `EXIT`, `SHOW_TRIALS`, and `SCOREBOARD` to interact with the game and receive feedback.

 ## **Project Structure**